pantheon-systems/documentation/source/content/guides/decoupled-sites/04-site.md

 1. Click the **Gatsby + WordPress** template and select a Git provider listed under **Choose your Git provider**.
 Click **Continue**.

-1. Select your desired GitHub account and enter the repository name.
-You can select **Make this a private repository** to provide greater security for you Git repository.
+1. Select your desired GitHub account and enter a name for the new repository.
+You can select **Make this a private repository** to provide greater security for your Git repository.

 1. Select the WordPress CMS backend from the dropdown menu.